How health care reform affects your business

 For small businesses

-Under health care reform, businesses with 50 or fewer full-time-equivalent employees aren’t required to offer health insurance and are not subject to potential tax penalties.
+Under healthcare reform, businesses with 50 or fewer full-time-equivalent employees aren’t required to offer health insurance and are not subject to potential tax penalties.
 If you choose to offer coverage, small business exchanges and financial assistance will be available to make this easier.
 If you choose not to offer coverage, your employees will still be able to buy individual coverage.